ucrparlay/Parallel-Strong-Connectivity/README.md

 Parallel-Strong-Connectivity
 ======================
 This repository includes the implementations of strongly connected components, connectivity, and least-element Lists (LE-Lists).
-Part of our primitives are from a public repository [GBBS](https://github.com/ParAlg/gbbs).
+Part of our primitives are from a public repository [GBBS](https://github.com/ParAlg/gbbs), which is derived from [pbbslib](https://github.com/cmuparlay/pbbslib).

 ## Developing